ankeesler/anwork/doc/ARCH.md

 for editing of the main concepts, i.e., they offer setters whereas the super-interfaces only offer getters.

+Note that the same "short flag" cannot be added to two lists or a list and a command in the same CLI hiearchy.
+For example, consider the command line invocation "git -a whatever log -a foo".
+Upon the calling of the *Action* for the "log" *Command*, there would be ambiguity about what value the "-a" *Flag* holds.

 A CLI API for an application can also be specified via an XML schema.
 A *CliXmlReader* is the class that reads in an XML stream and returns a *Cli* object.